This statement was last reviewed on 23rd January 2025.

 We do not plan to add captions to live video streams because live video is exempt from meeting the accessibility regulations.

-- Self-assessment of website content (including images and documents) by The Clatterbridge Cancer Centre’s Communications Team.
+- Continuous self-assessment of website content (including images and documents) by The Clatterbridge Cancer Centre’s Communications Team.

 Website browsers